jakzo/codesignal-golfing-guide/README.md

   and input/output is performed with functions).*

 ## Language Cheat Sheets
-These pages contain golfing tricks and tips for each language.
-They should have enough information to them to new languages from scratch (or at least how to write golfy code in the language).
+These pages contain golfing idioms and tips for each language.
+They should have enough information in them to learn new languages from scratch (or at least how to write golfy code in the language).

 - [JavaScript](languages/javascript.md)
 - [Python](languages/python.md)